-- When holding an indoor event, the number of participants should not be more than half the total capacity. - When holding an event outdoors, ensure sufficient distance between people (if possible at least 2 meters (1 meter minimum)). - When holding an event, depending on the type of event, be sure to avoid the 3Cs (closed spaces, crowded places, close-contact). - Participants are requested to wear a mask. - If congestion is anticipated, display intervals/restrictions on the number of people to avoid crowding. - Remind participants not to speak loudly or talk for a long time at short distances. - Prohibit eating and drinking events. - Organizers are required to make a list of participants' names and contact information in case of an infection. - Organizers are required to prepare an implementation plan that describes how they will limit infection.
+- When holding an indoor event, the number of participants should not be more than half the total capacity. - When holding an event outdoors, ensure sufficient distance between people (if possible at least 2 meters (1 meter minimum)). - When holding an event, depending on the type of event, be sure to avoid the 3Cs (closed spaces, crowded places, close-contact). - Participants may beare requested to wear a mask to prevent the spread of infection at andepending on the type of event. - > If congestion is anticipated, display intervals/restrictions on the number of people to avoid crowding.

-[Points to be observed by organizers and participants]
+- Remind participants not to speak loudly or talk for a long time at short distances. - Prohibit eating and drinking events. - Organizers are required to make a list of participants' names and contact information in case of an infection. - Organizers are required to prepare an implementation plan that describes how they will limit infection.

-- > Follow the instructions of faculty and staff. - The event organizer should take sufficient infection measures. - The event organizer should create a list of participants' names and contact information.
+(Points to be observed by organizers and participants)

-- The event organizer should create an implementation plan that describes the infection measures.
+- > Follow the instructions of faculty and staff. - > The event organizer should take sufficient infection measures. - ➤ The event organizer should create a list of participants' names and contact information. - ➤ The event organizer should create an implementation plan that describes the infection measures.
 The implementation plan should be submitted when applying for the use of on-campus facilities. - ➤ The event organizer should carry out the event according to the implementation plan and provide appropriate instructions to those whose actions increase the risk of infection. - Event participants should follow the instructions of the organizer. - When attending an event, be sure to wash your hands and wear a mask.